selfhostedworld.com logoselfhostedworld.com

 Features:

-• admin area
+• customizable admin dashboard

 What to look for in a Shopify alternative